pieter-degroote/UltimateKEYS-testing/README.md

 ## ‘Caps Lock mod’ editions

-These versions feature a ‘second Right Alt’ (AltGr) key via ‘Caps Lock’.
+This modification features a ‘second Right Alt’ (AltGr) key via ‘Caps Lock’.
 The ‘Caps Lock’ behavior can be triggered (or toggled) by pressing both Shift keys together.
-See the folder **`autohotkey-capslock-mod`** for the corresponding overlay scripts.
+See the folder **`autohotkey-capslock-mod`** for instructions.

 ## Overlay scripts for US-International keyboard layout